Quicr/quicr-protocol-spec/moq-arch.md

 * QuicR supports "aggregation of subscriptions" to the named objects where the subscriptions are aggregated at the relay functions and allows "short-circuited" delivery of published objects when there is a match at a given relay function.

 * QuicR allows publishers to associate a priority with objects.
-Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency,drops etc.
+Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency,drops etc. Priorities can used to set relative importance between different qualities for layered video encoding, for example.

 * QuicR is designed so that objects are encrypted end-to-end and will pass transparently through the delivery network.
-Any information required by the delivery network will be included as part of metadata that is accessible to the intermediaries
+Any information required by the delivery network, e.g priorities, will be included as part of the metadata that is accessible to the delivery network for further processing as appropriate.

 # Architecture